 Gout Caused By Advanced Kidney Disease

-This common long lag time, before pets experience symptoms, makes it difficult to know what initially injured its kidneys.
+There commonly long lag time, before pets experience symptoms, makes it difficult to know what initially injured a bird’s kidneys.
 It may have been a combination of things.
-High calcium levels , high vitamin D, low vitamin A, dietary protein levels and even aflatoxin ingestion can all slowly work together to damage your bird’s kidneys.
-Birds, like humans naturally loose some kidney function as they age.
-Those with specific kidney insults reach the critical point earlier.
+High dietary calcium level, excessively high vitamin D consumption, low vitamin A consumption, excessive vitamin A consumption, excessive dietary protein, can all work slowly together to damage a bird’s kidneys.
+It is also natural for birds, like humans, to lose some kidney function as they age.
+Those with these specific kidney insults reach their critical point in kidney decline earlier.

 Gout Caused By Toxic substances